• Skip to primary navigation

 These somber Feast Days are a wonderful opportunity to teach children that families support and console each other even under sad circumstances.

 It is ok to serve special comfort foods that properly honor the rules of the day.
-Serve a delicious seafood or meatless dinner or on Good Friday, take the chance to bake my favorite Hot Cross Biscuits.
+Serve a delicious seafood or meatless dinner or on Good Friday, take the opportunity to bake my favorite Hot Cross Biscuits or these sweet Resurrection rolls to share the story of Easter with your kids.

 Easter Sunday